gfunkmonk/icecream/README.md

 believed that mixing old and new versions of the daemon will work: if you use a new feature only new clients will be used.

-Recommended is to start the scheduler and daemon on everybody's machine.
+Recommended is to start the scheduler and daemon on every body's machine.
 The icecream schedulers will choose one to be the master and everyone will connect to it.
 When the scheduler machine goes down a new master will be selected automatically.

 If you need to run mixed icecream versions, then it is best to designate one machine on each subnet to be a scheduler.
 Icecream nodes will automatically find the scheduler and connect to it.
-If someone accidentally starts a second scheduler this will cause problems with clients that are older than version 1.1, but they should eventually work.
+If someone accidentally starts a second scheduler this will cause problems with clients that are less than 1.1, but they should eventually work.
 The scheduler should be a reliable machine, but if it fails you use any existing machine as a replacement.